CLIFF RICHARD AND THE YOUNG ONES "LIVING DOLL"

 Well, the result was a chaotic version of a song that was originally a chart topper in 1959 for Cliff Richard and The Drifters.
 The new version of "Living Doll" was the very first single to be released to raise funds for the Comic Relief charity.
 This song also featured Hank Marvin, and the last time he recorded with Cliff was in 1975.

-The video is anarchic fun, and I found it amusing to watch again after not seeing it for goodness knows how long.
+The video is anarchic fun (as you would expect), and I found it amusing to watch again after not seeing it for goodness knows how long.
 However, the joke quickly wore thin back in the day, particularly with the single being played to death on Radio 1.
 As with many comedy singles, this one had a short shelf life.

 The single entered the UK singles chart at No.4 on 16th March 1986 and reached No.1 the following week, pushing "Chain Reaction" by Diana Ross down to No.2.
 The single remained at No.1 for three weeks, with around 1.5 million records being sold in total, which is slightly less than the 1959 version, which sold 1.86 million.
 The original was No.1 for six weeks and became the best-selling single of 1959.